 Other Policy Alterations

-If your policies have been in place for a long period of time, COVID-19 may prompt a review to see if there is still a need for the same level of cover or this can be reduced.
+If your policies have been in place for a long period of time, COVID-19 may prompt a review to see whether there is still a need for the same level of cover, or can this be reduced.
 Our Life insurance needs calculator can assist with this or you can Get Advice from one of our advisers.

 There are also changes to other cover options which can reduce cost.
 For example, increasing the waiting period of an income protection policy from 14 to 30 days can reduce premiums by up to 40%.

 Does Coronavirus make it harder to take out a new Life insurance policy?

 From March 2020 Insurance Watch has observed changes in the way that insurers assess applications for new policies.

 In most cases this has resulted in a tightening of requirements, or the introduction of new underwriting criteria such as:

 - No more instant acceptance of online applications – all applications are being reviewed by underwriters before being accepted

 - Additional questions about recent travel – questions are being asked regarding recent trips overseas to assess potential exposure to Coronavirus.

 - Additional questions about travel intentions – if you intend to travel outside of Australia in the short term cover is unlikely to be offered.
 Any longer term travel plans will be considered on an individual basis and an exclusion may be applied.